To run fast, you need to run fast

 The philosophy that is most used, from my observations, is the “run slow to run fast” strategy.
 People naturally admire champions and look to them for training advice.
 In most cases these champions would fall in to the category of either being born fast, or have a history of running track from junior level; runners who have developed their speed through intensive training over the past 2 decades.
 These fast runners can often make further gains in their running careers by simply running more – and even at fairly easy efforts, by developing the aerobic systems more completely.
 Their performance gains come through further developing a greater resistance to fatigue rather than by gaining more speed per se.
 In essence they learn to slow down less.
 In steps the amateur runner who strikes up a conversation with the club champion following the weekly club run.
 He is amazed to hear that the club champion has been running his lifetime best times on a mixture of steady weekly runs and easy weekend runs, but with a fair dose of distance per week; no track running at all and no speed training what so ever.
 The club champ even goes on to explain why the aerobic training is so effective, describing how important aerobic efficiency is.

-Convinced, the amateur runner embarks on a journey of high mileage, mostly low intensity training.
+Convinced that the club champ holds all the secrets to unlock his endurance performance, the amateur runner embarks on a journey of high mileage, mostly low intensity training.
 After a month he can already see the benefits.
 His half marathon time has come down and he is looking forward to his marathon that he has been preparing for all summer.
 He too is running ‘faster’, and he thanks the club champion for the stellar words of wisdom.
 The problem the amateur runner faces, 18 months down the line, is that he reaches a plateau and doesn’t improve any further.
 So, he decides that if he is to improve, he needs to increase his volume of running.
 He increases his volume of running and despite putting massive effort in, he still does not run any faster.
 Eventually he succumbs to an overuse injury and convinces himself that if he had not become injured, he would have improved further.

 This scenario is played out all the time amongst distance runners.
 The prevailing mantra seems to be “run slow to run fast”.
 This method is only really effective on people who are already fast.
 LSD will make you a bit faster, by allowing you to slow down less, but it won’t improve your base speed level.
 The converse is also true; running low volume, high intensity will make you faster, but it will not effectively improve your efficiency when compared to higher volume training regimens and too much fast running will greatly increase your risk of injury.
 There are many training strategies to become a faster runner, but not all of those ways will work effectively on all athletes unless the strategy accounts for individual differences in people.
 The training you do needs to elicit adaptations within your muscles and cardiovascular system that make you both faster and more efficient.
 I find it interesting that people always seem to become adherents of one of two diametrically opposing viewpoints.
 Common sense, along with science, tells us that the population will follow a bell curve type distribution in terms of body type and athletic ability.
 The most optimal training methods would therefore need to take individual differences in build, running history, gender and genetic predisposition into account.